ki1cx/crypto-miner-server/README.md

 If you are planning on a larger operation with ~ 100s of GPUs... then you'll probably want the blower style GPUs so you can carefuly direct the heat away from the heat sensitive components.

 <img src="https://i.pinimg.com/736x/fe/e8/94/fee894f88897840885e4bd36d6b4420e--rigs.jpg" alt="open air" width="200px"/>

+### GPU Memory

+Mining Ethereum requires DAG file to be uploaded to the GPU memory.
+Currently the DAG files is approaching 3GB, so purchasing a GPU with 6-8GB of memory will future proof your rig.

 ### Where to buy